 Praise God for the person who comes regularly to our Catan Bible Study.
-Please pray that many more would courageously come to our house for learn about God’s Word.
+Please pray for four others that have come at least once and have expressed an interest to come again.

 Praise God we were granted another year of residency in Bulgaria.
 Our residency is currently good until August 30th, 2019.

 Praise God for the recent Hanna Project team that came and gave out over 300 Operation Christmas Child boxes and were instrumental in sharing the gospel with over 400 people!

 Please pray for your church-planting team in Bulgaria.
 Trif and Vanya Trifonov have started a new church in the city of Varna.
 Jonathan and Amy Postlewaite are working to start a new church in the city of Pleven.
 And Tim and Lydia Awtrey, who are leading the church in Svishtov.